Efficient Customer Database Organization for Consultants: Tips and Tricks

 I'd be curious to find out who has a completely electronic tracking system and what exactly they do.

-2. How do I create a customer database?
+How often should I update my customer database?

 Similar Pampered Chef Threads